-A Privacy Notice is mandatory for all institutions to which the Standard on Privacy and Web Analytics applies.
-The Privacy Notice appears in the “Terms and Conditions” section of Government of Canada websites as per Appendix C of the Standard on Web Usability.

-This sample privacy notice can be modified as needed.
-At minimum, the italicized text inside square brackets should be replaced with the appropriate information.

 Privacy Notice

 The Government of Canada and The Voxair are committed to providing websites that respect the privacy of visitors.
 This privacy notice summarizes the privacy practices for the The Voxair’s online activities.

 All personal information collected by this institution is governed by the Privacy Act.
 This means that you will be informed of the purpose for which your personal information is being collected and how to exercise your right of access to that information.